-The realization that Osama bin Laden had been ensconced for years in Abbottabad was profoundly vexing for U.S. officials who have to answer for U.S. budgetary decisions in a crushing financial crisis.
-Pakistan's inordinate interest in capturing those who collaborated with the United States rather than understanding how bin Laden enjoyed such sanctuary has only exasperated U.S. patience with Pakistan.
+The realization that Osama bin Laden had been ensconced for years in Abbottabad-a military cantonment and home of the Pakistan Military Academy-was profoundly vexing for U.S. officials who have to answer for U.S. budgetary decisions in a crushing financial crisis.
+Pakistan's inordinate interest in capturing those who collaborated with the United States rather than understanding how Bin Laden enjoyed such sanctuary has only exasperated U.S. patience with Pakistan.
 Admittedly, the unilateral U.S. raid deeply humiliated Pakistan's military.
-As the Pakistani military has maintained control over Pakistan based upon its self-proclaimed unique ability to protect Pakistan, this was another blow to an institution that has sustained many challenges over the last ten years.
+As the Pakistan military has maintained control over Pakistan based upon its self-proclaimed unique ability to protect Pakistan, this was another blow to an institution that has sustained many challenges over the last ten years.